framps/raspberryTools/README.md

 There is a [very useful tools collection](https://forums.raspberrypi.com/viewtopic.php?t=196778) available, called usb-tools **Running Raspbian from USB Devices : Made Easy** which contains four very nice tools called usb-boot, sdc-boot, mbr2gpt and set-partuuid.

 ## Note:
 Use downloadRepoFiles.sh helper to select the tools you want to download and test.
-Optionally you can install them with downloadRepoFiles.
+Optionally you can install them.

 Command to execute to start helper script: `curl -s -o downloadRepoFiles.sh https://raw.githubusercontent.com/framps/raspberryTools/master/downloadRepoFiles.sh; bash ./downloadRepoFiles.sh`

 Collection of some useful tools for Raspberry Pi.
 For sample outputs of the tools click the links.